anyfavors/n8n-helm/README.md

 ## Network policies

-`networkPolicy.enabled` defaults to `true`, creating a `NetworkPolicy` that denies all ingress and egress traffic.
+`networkPolicy.enabled` defaults to `false`.
+Enable it to create a `NetworkPolicy` that denies all ingress and egress traffic.
 Extend the policy under `networkPolicy.ingress` and `networkPolicy.egress` to permit connections.
-Disable the policy entirely by setting `networkPolicy.enabled=false`.

 To allow specific traffic, extend the policy in your values file: